harismuneer/Android-Apps-Downloader/README.md

 We are open-sourcing this tool so that it can be utilized by the research community for research in Android Security.

-Moroever, to compare two Android Apps we wrote another tool named [AndroCompare](https://github.com/harismuneer/AndroCompare). we have open-sourced it as well.
+Moroever, to compare two Android Apps we wrote another tool named [AndroCompare](https://github.com/harismuneer/AndroCompare).
+We have open-sourced it as well.

 For details regarding **citing/referencing** this tool for your research, check the 'Citation' section below.